Strength training: Bones, joints, frailty, posture and in people at risk

 Strength training also provides functional benefits.
 Stronger muscles improve posture, provide better support for joints, and reduce the risk of injury from everyday activities.

 Progressive resistance training may improve function, quality of life and reduce pain in people at risk of fracture, with rare adverse effects.
 Weight-bearing exercise also helps to prevent osteoporosis and to improve bone strength in those with osteoporosis.
 For many people in rehabilitation or with an acquired disability, such as following stroke or orthopaedic surgery, strength training for weak muscles is a key factor to optimise recovery.
 Consistent exercise can actually strengthen bones and prevent them from getting frail with age.

 Mortality, longevity, muscle and body composition

-Engaging in strength training has been linked to a 10–17% reduction in the risk of death from all causes, including cardiovascular disease, cancer, diabetes, and lung cancer.
+Engaging in strength training has been linked to a 10–17% reduction in the risk of death from all causes, cardiovascular disease, cancer, diabetes, and lung cancer.
 Two of its primary effects—muscle growth (hypertrophy) and increased muscular strength—are both associated with improved longevity and lower mortality rates.

 Strength training also triggers hormonal changes that may contribute to positive health outcomes.
-It can help lower both systolic and diastolic blood pressure, and positively influence body composition by decreasing overall body fat, visceral fat, and fat mass.
+It can help lower both systolic and diastolic blood pressure, and positively influence body composition by decreasing body fat percentage, visceral fat, and fat mass.
 These changes are particularly beneficial since excess body fat and its distribution are closely linked to insulin resistance and the development of chronic diseases.